ASKurz/blogdown/content/support/index.md

 Every so often, people ask how they might support the work I do with my tutorial [blog posts](https://solomonkurz.netlify.app/blog/) and [ebooks](https://solomonkurz.netlify.app/book/).
 Here are some options:

-* If you like my material, give it a shout out on Twitter!
-You can find me there at [https://twitter.com/SolomonKurz](https://twitter.com/SolomonKurz).
+* If you like my material, give it a shout out on social media!
+You can find me on [Twitter](https://twitter.com/SolomonKurz) or [Bluesky](https://bsky.app/profile/solomonkurz.bsky.social).

 * If my material directly helped your scientific work, consider citing them.
 You can find tips on how to cite blog posts in APA 7 style [here](https://apastyle.apa.org/style-grammar-guidelines/references/examples/blog-post-references).
 As far as my books go, I'm okay with people using either their URLs or their DOI numbers.